davidptclark/pgr_stata_course/README.md

 # PGR Stata Course

-The structure of the directories and folders is as follows:
+The directory structure is as follows:

 * Course_Slides: Contains the slides for both part of the course:
   * part_1: Morning session